logicalclocks/rondb/storage/ndb/rest-server/rest-api-server/README.md

   - **PreAllocatedBuffers:** Numbers of buffers to preallocate.
 The default value is *1024*.

   - **GOMAXPROCS:** The GOMAXPROCS variable limits the number of operating system threads that can execute user-level Go code simultaneously.
 The default value is -1, that is it does not change the current settings.

+  - **BatchMaxSize:** Max number of suboperations in a batch operation.
+Default is 256.

+  - **OperationIDMaxSize:** Max length of operation ID.
+Default is 256 characters.

 - **REST**